-- KINDERGARTEN TALES AND TALKS: 1.
-Friedrich Froebel.
+KINDERGARTEN TALES AND TALKS; 1.
+Friedrich Fröbel.
 By Elizabeth Harrison.
 Price 10 cents.
 2. The Caterpillar and Butterfly.
-Adapted by Elizabeth Harrison. - Science Lessons.
+Adapted by Elizabeth Harrison.
+Price 10 cents.

 By Elizabeth Harrison.
 Price 10 cents.
+Science Lessons.
 Story of the Raindrop.
 Adapted by Elizabeth Harrison.
-Price 10 cents. - A LIST OF BOOKS FOR MOTHERS.
+Price son.
+Price 10 cents.

+A LIST OF BOOKS FOR MOTHERS.
 Recommended by Elizabeth Harrison.
-Price 10 cents. - A LIST OF BOOKS FOR CHILDREN.
-Recommended by Elizabeth Harri- - son.
-Price 10 cents. - A List of Toys.
-Classified for Children of different ages, ranging from one to six years of age, by the Mothers' Department of the College. - A VALUABLE SERIES OF FIVE WORLD'S FAIR STUDIES.
+Price 10 cents.

+A LIST OF BOOKS FOR CHILDREN.
+Recommended by Elizabeth Harrione to Stay Vesta or age, by the Montel's Department of the Conege.
+Price 10 cents.

+A List of Toys.
+Classified for Children of different ages, ranging from one to six years of age, by the Mothers' Department of the College.

+A VALUABLE SERIES OF FIVE WORLD'S FAIR STUDIES.
 By Denton J. Snider.
-Beginning with "The Four Domes," and ending with "Midway Plaisance," Price, 15 cents or Series 60 cents
+Beginning with "The Four Domes," and ending with "Midway Plaisance."
+Price 15 cents or Series 60 cents.

-SUGGESTIONS FOR THE STUDY OF GREAT LITERATURE; (1) Homer.
-(2) Dante, (3) Shakespeare, and (4) Goethe (not yet ready).
+SUGGESTIONS FOR THE STUDY OF GREAT LITERATURE; (1) Homes (2) Dante.
+(3) Shakespeare, and (4) Goethe (not yet ready).
 By Elizabeth Harrison.
 Price 20 cents each.
+Series, 50 cents.